California Invitational Berkeley Debate

 - Clarity > Speed.
 I flow on paper, meaning I most likely won't be looking at either competitor/team too often during the round.
 Please don't take that as a discouraging signal, I'm simply trying to keep up.
 This also means I flow more slowly than my digital counterparts, so there may be occasions that I miss something if you speak too quickly.

-- Defense is not sticky.
+- Defense is not sticky in PF.
 Coverage is important in debate; it allows for a sensible narrative to be established over the course of the round.
 Summary, not Rebuttal, is the setup for Final Focus.

 Should other things arise, I will add them to this list at that time.